riyal-guha/TestRepoPOC/README.md

 pip install browser-use
 playright install

-Clone the repo and run the gemini.py locally to test Create a .env file in the scripts folder and under GOOGLE_API_KEY place you gemini api key
+Clone the repo and run the gemini.py locally to test.

+Create a .env file in the scripts folder and under GOOGLE_API_KEY place you gemini api key